Public Records & Services in Ivanhoe

 Frequently Asked Questions

-To register to vote in Ivanhoe, North Carolina, residents can register online through the North Carolina State Board of Elections's website, by mail, or in person at the Sampson County elections office.
+To register to vote in Ivanhoe, North Carolina, residents can register online through the North Carolina State Board of Elections website, by mail, or in person at the Sampson County elections office.
 North Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the North Carolina State Board of Elections's voter lookup tool.
-For local municipal elections in Ivanhoe, contact the Sampson County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the North Carolina State Board of Elections voter lookup tool.
+For local county and state elections (Ivanhoe is an unincorporated community in Sampson County and does not hold municipal elections), contact the Sampson County Clerk's office for schedules and ballot information.

 Property records for Ivanhoe, North Carolina are maintained by the Sampson County Tax Assessor's Office and the Sampson County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sampson County, including parcels in Ivanhoe.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sampson County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many North Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Sampson County offices at the county courthouse.
 The Sampson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Ivanhoe, North Carolina residents are available through both county and state offices.
 The North Carolina Department of Health and Human Services, Vital Records, located in Raleigh, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Sampson County Clerk's office issues marriage licenses and maintains marriage records for Sampson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.